EESSI/docs/docs/pilot.md

 ### Caveats

-The current EESSI pilot software stack (version 2020.08) is the first iteration, and there are some known issues and limitations, please take these into account:
+The current EESSI pilot software stack (version 2020.09) is the second iteration, and there are some known issues and limitations, please take these into account:

 * First of all: the EESSI pilot software stack is **NOT READY FOR PRODUCTION!**